lps-rocks/Pelican-Keeper/README.md

 ### Get The Latest Release

 Download the latest release with this command.
-This command downloads the latest release, unzips it, and removes the zip file.
+This command downloads the latest release for your specific platform, unzips it, and removes the zip file.
 ```
-curl -L https://github.com/SirZeeno/Pelican-Keeper/releases/latest/download/Release.zip && unzip Release.zip && rm Release.zip
+curl -L https://github.com/SirZeeno/Pelican-Keeper/releases/latest/download/[Your_Platform_Version].zip && unzip [Your_Platform_Version].zip && rm [Your_Platform_Version].zip
 ```

 ### Run the Bot